Daniele-laCecilia/AMAP/README.md

 * In the INPUT section of the main scripts, the Users define:
   * The indicators to plot by setting "var_out";
   * The value of "dotime" to switch between an analysis at a fixed point in time or over time;
-  * The .csv file name of the matrix "Sampling_points", containing Monte Carlo realizations of the parameters [n simulations x n parameters];
+  * The .csv file name of the matrix "Sampling_points", containing Monte Carlo realizations of the parameters [n simulations x n parameters].
+The first row contains the name of the uncertain parameters.
+The column delimiter is set to semicolomn;
   * The .csv file names (fixed time and over time) of the matrix "Output_Mat", containing full model evaluations [n simulations x n time points].
-Should you have only one file, either fixed time or over time, please fill both entries with the same file name and then set "dotime" accordingly;
+Should you have only one file, either fixed time or over time, please fill both entries with the same file name and then set "dotime" accordingly.
+The first row contains the name of the output variables.
+The column delimiter is set to semicolomn;
   * The number of classes for "nclass" used to compute conditional statistics;
   * The threshold value for "thr".
 * The script automatically get "name_var", the name of each output variable (text string);